 - Pour the ganache over the filled cake, spreading it with a small offset spatula to the edges to spill over the sides.
 Let the ganache set for a few minutes before serving.

-- The cakes can be made a day ahead and chilled, wrapped in plastic wrap.
+- Make-ahead instructions: The cakes can be made a day ahead and chilled, wrapped in plastic wrap.
 Bring it to room temperature before assembly.
 The pastry cream can be kept in the refrigerator for several days, with plastic wrap pressed onto the surface.
 It's best to make the ganache right before assembly.

 Ella says